CMUQ 15-121 Classes, Objects, and OOP

 There are a few rules about visibility followed by convention (meaning unofficial rules followed by most programmers):

-2. Methods that will be used from outside the class should be public.
+. - Methods that will only be used inside the class should be

 3. Constructors